 Notorious for their perfectionism, cats spend large portions of their time grooming and polishing.
 Their impeccable coats, however, can sometimes hide various skin problems and irritations that need our attention.
-In order to timely recognize and correctly address these issues, we must know what signs to be on the lookout for.
-Here are seven groups of the most commonly observed skin problems among cats.
+Here are seven groups of the most commonly observed skin problems in cats.

 With the qualities of cleanliness, discretion, affection, patience, dignity and courage that cats have, how many of us, I ask you, would be capable of being cats?" - Fernand Mery.